Browse Category

 9DSC_0116

-Dabai (Canarium odontophyllum) is a local fruit in Sarawak.
-The outer coating of the fruit is glossy black while the flesh of the fruit is bright yellow covering an elongated seed.
+Dabai (Canarium odontophyllum) is a local fruit unique to Sarawak.
+Its outer skin is glossy black, while the bright yellow flesh surrounds a single elongated seed.

-Preparing dabai itself is quite easy; all you have to do is soak it in hot water for at least 15 minutes.
-Once softened, you can pull it from the seed and eat the flesh with soy sauce and salt.
+Preparing dabai is surprisingly easy – simply soak the fruit in hot water for about 15 minutes until they soften.
+Once tender, pull the flesh from the seed and enjoy it with a little soy sauce and salt.

 9. Mee Tomato